Dry Eyes and Contact Lenses: Common causes and ways to relief

 especially careful when cleaning your contact lenses.
 Clean the lenses

-thoroughly after each use with the appropriate contact
+thoroughly after each use with the

-contact lens containers so that no pathogens form.
+sterilize the contact lens containers so that no pathogens form.

 Source: Zacks London eye clinic